Lurk/ac2023/readme.md

 Without loosing information.

 That was bad idea.
 I spent too much time implementing it before realizing that it does not lead me anywhere.
 Better one is to follow the loop, and mark left/right.
-One of the sides will be inside one outside.
+One of the sides will be inside and the other outside.
 Fill the void and count.

 End result is ugly as hell, but gives correct result.